Skip to main content

 • This aids in future maintenance and helps team members understand policy logic

-Limit Triggers to Essential Actions
+Limit Hooks to Essential Actions